exosphere-project/exosphere/README.md

 ## Try Exosphere

+There are three ways to get started using Exosphere.

-The easiest way is at <https://try.exosphere.app/exosphere/>.
+1. Very Quick Start: The easiest way is at <https://try.exosphere.app/exosphere/>.
 This uses a proxy for OpenStack API requests.
 It is very easy to try but doesn't yet support all features (e.g. one-click shell and instance dashboard).
+2. Install on your computer: The next easiest way is to download a pre-compiled installer for your operating system.
+You can find the latest builds for OSX, Linux, and Windows here: https://try.exosphere.app/packages/

-If you want to try all app features, you can run Exosphere locally using [Electron](https://electronjs.org/).
+3. Build yourself: If you want to try all app features, you can run Exosphere locally using [Electron](https://electronjs.org/).
+This is described below.

 ### Build and Run Exosphere as Electron App